compulim/react-chain-of-responsibility/README.md

 Middleware and router in [ExpressJS](https://expressjs.com/) also inspired us to learn more about this pattern.
 Its default middleware returns 404 is a very innovative approach.

 [Bing chat](https://bing.com/chat/) helped us understand and experiment with different naming.

+### Differences from Redux and ExpressJS approach

+The chain of responsibility design pattern implemented in [Redux](https://redux.js.org/) and [ExpressJS](https://expressjs.com/) is a fire-and-forget execution (a.k.a. unidirectional): the result from the last middleware will not bubble up back to the first middleware.
+Instead, the caller may only collect the result from the last middleware.

+However, the chain of responsibility design pattern implemented in this package is a call-and-return execution: the result from the last middleware will propagate back to the first middleware before returning to the caller.
+This gives every middleware a chance to manipulate the result from downstreamers before sending it back.

 ## Plain English